Methods for treating hemorrhoids after childbirth. How to treat and how to get rid of hemorrhoids after childbirth

 Who to contact A proctologist or surgeon should help.

-Treatment Minimally invasive techniques, prenatal conservative drug prevention of acute hemorrhoidal thrombosis in the first weeks of pregnancy, drug therapy immediately after childbirth before lactation or after it.
+Treatment Minimally invasive techniques, prenatal conservative drug prevention of acute hemorrhoidal thrombosis in the first weeks of pregnancy, drug therapy immediately after childbirth before or after lactation.

 According to the latest data, more than 50% of pregnant girls suffer from this pathology!
 In the postpartum period, their number increases to 80%.

-What is known about pathology?
-Hemorrhoids is a disease associated with blockage of the venous plexuses, which are located at the anus.
-Distinguish between internal and external types of disease.
-The stage of development of internal hemorrhoids is characterized by the location of hemorrhoids directly in the rectum, bleeding and pain during defecation.
+What is known about the pathology?
+Hemorrhoids are a disease associated with blockage of the venous plexuses, which are located at the anus.
+There are internal and external types of disease.
+The stage of development of internal hemorrhoids is characterized by the location of hemorrhoids directly in the rectum, bleeding and pain during bowel movements.

-If you do not take action, the disease goes into the external stage.
-Hemorrhoids fall out, they can be felt by hand near the anus.
+If no action is taken, the disease progresses to the external stage.
+Hemorrhoids fall out and can be felt with your hand near the anus.
 They cause pain not only when performing an act of defecation, but also when sitting on a chair or armchair and walking.

-Hemorrhoids in pregnant women are dangerous for the development of bleeding during childbirth!
+Hemorrhoids in pregnant women are dangerous due to the development of bleeding during childbirth!

 Therefore, it is better to solve the problem before planning a child or immediately after childbirth.

 There are many reasons for the development of pathology.
-Among them, the most common are a sedentary lifestyle, lack of sports, obesity, eating spicy and salty foods, and heredity.
+Among them, the most common are a sedentary lifestyle, lack of exercise, obesity, eating spicy and salty foods, and heredity.

 Symptoms of manifestation

-Symptoms of hemorrhoids are an important signal for a woman to immediately contact her doctor.
+Symptoms of hemorrhoids are an important signal for a woman to immediately consult a doctor.

 As a rule, the disease develops in stages.
 Initially, itching appears at the anus.

-What does a hemorrhoid look like?
-Most often, a compacted bump appears in the anal area, which hurts and bleeds.
+What does hemorrhoids look like?
+Most often, a compacted lump appears in the anal area, which hurts and bleeds.

-In the case of hemorrhoids, itching increases after playing sports, walking for a long time or eating spicy food.
+In the case of hemorrhoids, the itching intensifies after playing sports, walking for a long time or eating spicy food.
 Then pain appears.
-They gradually increase, and hemorrhoids fall out.
+They gradually intensify, and hemorrhoids fall out.
 Often this process is accompanied by bleeding after defecation.
 There will be a trace of scarlet blood on the toilet paper, and clots may appear on it.

-If these manifestations are not enough to call a doctor, the disease will continue to progress.
-Bleeding will occur not only during the act of defecation, but also after lifting weights, during sports and even when sneezing.
-The tissue that has fallen out will slowly die, causing acute pain.
+If these manifestations are not enough to see a doctor, the disease will continue to progress.
+Bleeding will occur not only during bowel movements, but also after lifting heavy objects, during sports, and even when sneezing.
+The lost tissue will slowly die, causing severe pain.

-The classification of the disease distinguishes 4 stages of the development of pathology
+The classification of the disease distinguishes 4 stages of pathology development

 There are two forms of hemorrhoids: acute and chronic.
-We have described the acute one above.
+We described the acute one above.
 Chronic is less painful for a person.
-Pain occurs intermittently and passes quickly.
+Painful sensations appear periodically and quickly pass.

 Causes and risk factors